Aditya1722/Presto-single-pulse-search-explaination-/README.md

 ```
 * From previous code block if we get a file with extension `.singlepulse` then dosearch is set to false as we have seen .
-* In this block code we're deciding to do a search or not by checking  if dosearch is false then it will get values of  info, DMs, candlist, num_v_DMstr from fucntion `read_singlepulse_files()` by reading single pulse files
+* Deciding to do a search if dosearch false then it will get values of info, DMs, candlist, num_v_DMstr from fucntion `read_singlepulse_files()`
+  by reading single pulse files
 * As they are referring to single pulse files funtion first let look into down below code :
 ```
 def read_singlepulse_files(infiles, threshold, T_start, T_end):